-The extant research on housing construction has been largely concerned with national housing construction (Ball et al 2010).
+The extant research on housing construction has been largely concerned with national housing construction (Ball et al., 2010).
 In this paper, we focus on the determinants of regional housing construction.
 Our motivation stems from a variety of reasons.
 First, regional house prices and construction vary considerably and systematically.
 Therefore, national housing parameters might not be relevant to specific regions.
 Second, national aggregation of regional housing markets might be inappropriate.
 Indeed, it is possible to reject a hypothesis nationally due to aggregation bias, when the hypothesis is valid regionally.
 Third, since regional panel data are inevitably more informative than their national counterparts, it is easier to test hypotheses using regional panel data than national data.
 Fourth, national models of housing supply do a poor job in capturing the unique local and regional factors that bear upon supply.
 Finally, to our best knowledge there is no published research on regional housing construction.

-Attention has recently been drawn to local phenomena such as topography, zoning and building regulations in the determination of housing construction (Meen and Nygaard 2011 and Saiz 2010).
+Attention has recently been drawn to local phenomena such as topography, zoning and building regulations in the determination of housing construction (Meen and Nygaard, 2011; Saiz, 2010; Paciorek, 2011).
 The price elasticity of supply of new housing is expected to vary inversely with the degree of inflexibility in zoning and land use policy as well as with topographical difficulties that raise the cost of construction.
 Since these parameters are quintessentially local, it makes more sense to estimate local or regional models rather than national models, which ignore local heterogeneity.
+In our empirical application for Israel the key local phenomenon of interest is the supply of land rather than topography and building regulation since the latter is set nationally, while the former is captured by regional specific effects.